 This AM(R)S allocation is to support the introduction of applications and concepts in air traffic management supporting safety critical aeronautical communication.

-Current ICAO regulatory status of the frequency band related to ARNS and AM(R)S systems
+Current ICAO regulatory responsIbility for the frequency band related to ARNS and AM(R)S systems

-To be confirmed/completed by ICAO

-Regarding the ICAO doc 9718 :

 The International Civil Aviation Organization (ICAO) is a UN specialized agency, established by States in 1944 to manage the administration and governance of the Convention on International Civil Aviation (Chicago Convention).

 ICAO works with the Convention’s 191 Member States and industry groups to reach consensus on international civil aviation Standards and Recommended Practices (SARPs) and policies in support of a safe, efficient, secure, economically sustainable and environmentally responsible civil aviation sector.
 These SARPs and policies are used by ICAO Member States to ensure that their local civil aviation operations and regulations conform to global norms, which in turn permits more than 100,000 daily flights in aviation’s global network to operate safely and reliably in every region of the world.